 The study brings light to the development of a fragile socio-economic reality of fishermen in the Ashulia Union.
 The Turag River forms a major source of livelihood and means of subsistence to the fishing families, which are ensnared in a snare of diminishing natural resources, poverty and governmental carelessness.
 Some of the factors that can be combined to establish chronic vulnerability include poor housing, low education, lack of resources, and lack of credit facilities.
 These inferences can be supported based on the national trend that illustrates the fishers remain marginalized and deprived despite the fact that fisheries remain a very crucial factor in the context of food and economic security.

 The issues require a combined effort.
 The restoration of the ecosystem and, more precisely, the rehabilitation of the Turag River in terms of strict control of pollutants, as well as the socio-economic empowerment of the fishing communities, must go hand in hand with the restoration of the natural environment.
 Their livelihoods can be diversified by investing on education, vocational training and fair credit schemes which will reduce their dependence on their over exploited river resources.
 In addition to this, there may be an opportunity to seek joint organization with cooperatives and more influential regulatory bodies to enhance bargaining power, equitable market action, and to reduce exploitation by the middlemen.
 Lastly, sustainable development in fisheries would not be pegged on the wellbeing of the fishing households.
 The ecological renewal is resilience that is not just founded on the ecological renewal, but also on the delivery of dignity, security and power in terms of livelihood.
-The case of fishermen of Ashulia, in its turn, raises a larger problem of a national scale the question of how to reconcile economical growth and social justice and environmental sustainability.
+The case of fishermen of Ashulia, in its turn, raises a larger problem of a national scale the question of how to reconcile economic growth and social justice and environmental sustainability.
 The study used three deliberately selected villages and 150 individuals; findings are practical at the local level but can be inapplicable to other similar Turag and Dhaka neighboring fishing villages.
 The discrimination of repeated seasonal sampling of the long-term observation was limited by time and resource constraints.
 Sampling at a repeated seasonal level was restricted due to time and resource limitations and excessive longitudinal sampling.
 Based on the findings of this study, several priority actions are suggested to improve the livelihoods of fishermen in Ashulia:

 Implement the industrial waste management, construct treatment facilities, and implement clean-up operations on the rivers in order to reestablish the ecological balance on the Turag.